jaycode/udacity-customer-complaint-classification-solution/README.md

 6. **Classify Complaint into Category/Subcategory Pair**:
    - Use the generated image description and the catalog metadata to classify the complaint into a category and subcategory.
 This is handled by the `gpt.py` module.

-***It is recommended to store the intermediate results after this step as well, to ensure that all stages of the process can be reviewed for evaluation.***

 ## File Structure